fbpx

 • Visit Smartraveller for travel alerts

-To reduce your risk of monkeypox overseas:
+To reduce your risk of mpox overseas:

 • Avoid skin-to-skin contact, particularly with any rash, pimples, lesions or sores